Two months ago my camel's back broke.

 Join the conversation.
 If you read an article you like, go ahead and say something in the comments section.
 Even if you're not an "expert" on the matter.
 Your opinion absolutely matter.

-First, it helps the author know that he/she is not talking into a void and second, it gives you the opportunity to ask questions and get answers.
+First, it helps the author know that they are not talking into a void and second, it gives you the opportunity to ask questions and get answers.
 Many of the articles are quite technical and while the authors are doing their best in explaining the material, it is absolutely expected that questions will come up.

 Make a habit of visiting the welcome thread every now and then and saying hello to newcomers.
 It means so much for a new person to get that first hello and feel welcome.